 ✅ Dozens of tablets and drawing tablets tested every year

 At Creative Bloq, we test and review dozens of tablets every year.
-I've compiled this guide based on those results, choosing the best tablet with a stylus for different needs.
+I've compiled this guide based on the results, choosing the best tablet with a stylus for different needs.

 All the tablets I list below come with a stylus included.
-That means won't find an iPad in here because the various Apple Pencil styluses have to be bought separately.see our dedicated guide to the best iPad for drawing and the iPad generations for that.
-We also have more specialist guides to the best drawing tablets and the best Wacom tablets for artists and the best e-ink tablets designed for writing.
+That means won't find an iPad here because Apple Pencil styluses have to be bought separately (see our dedicated guides to the best iPad for drawing and the iPad generations for that).
+We also have more specialist guides to the best drawing tablets and the best Wacom tablets for artists and the best e-ink tablets for writing.

 Ian Dean is Editor, Digital Arts & 3D at Creative Bloq, and the former editor of many leading magazines in the creative sector, including ImagineFX, 3D World and video game titles Play and Official PlayStation Magazine.
 He has a wide range of experience in reviewing and testing creative hardware, including drawing tablets and tablets for general use.